Questions about the Montshire? Check out our frequently asked questions. If you need more information, please feel free to contact us.

 Can I purchase tickets using cash?

 To limit the potential spread of infection, cashless transactions are encouraged.
 However, cash may be used to purchase tickets at the Admissions Desk.
 Please call ahead to reserve your tickets.

 What is the Montshire's weather policy?

-In case of severe weather conditions (such as electrical storms) or the threat of severe weather (such as thunder), visitors must take shelter in their vehicles.
-The museum building and pavilion are not storm shelters.
+In case of severe weather conditions (such as electrical storms) or the threat of severe weather (such as thunder), visitors must take shelter in the museum building or their personal vehicles.

 The Museum grounds must close if there is thunder or lightning and cannot reopen until 30 minutes after the last thunderclap.